Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Organs of the urinary system;

-The structure and function of the skin;
+Structure and functions of the skin;

-The structure and functions of the organs of the human reproductive system;
+Structure and functions of the organs of the human reproductive system;

 The main stages of intrauterine and age development person.